• Skip to primary navigation

 Description

-These vegan and gluten free carrot cake cupcakes with a cream cheese frosting are to die for.
-Perfectly moist, fluffy and flavorful and topped with a creamy, tangy vegan cream cheese frosting.
-Way easier than making a layer cake, and equally delicious!
+These vegan carrot cake cupcakes are perfectly moist, fluffy, flavorful and topped with a creamy, tangy vegan cream cheese frosting.
+Much easier than making a layer cake, and a perfect vegan dessert for birthday's, Easter, Thanksgiving and more!

 Ingredients